makekop/Text-To-Speech-Python-Script-with-Google-Cloud/README.md

 # Text-To-Speech Python Script with Google Cloud

 This is a Python-based text-to-speech application that reads text from a text file and converts it into an audio file (MP3) using Google Cloud's Text-to-Speech API.
 The generated audio files are saved with unique filenames to avoid overwriting.
+This repository includes a sample text file and an audio file to demonstrate how the text-to-speech application works in practice.

 ---